AdaCore/gnatstudio/docs/users_guide/main_window.rst

 .. image:: toolbar.png

-The tool bar provides shortcuts to some typical actions:
+The tool bar provides shortcuts to some common actions:

 * Create a new file
-* Open an existing file (see laso the omni-search on the right of the bar)
+* Open an existing file (see also the omni-search on the right of the bar)
 * Save the current file
 * Undo or redo last editing
 * Go to previous or next saved location